sentryco/sentryco.github.io/README.md

 - Record video without red circle w/ Quicktime via lightning cable.
 Record video.
 Then choose iPhone
 - Export to 720p in Quicktime -> Export (to get the file size down.
 1-3mb for 15-30 sec vid is fine)
 - Use adobe express online video converter https://www.adobe.com/express/ to conver mov to mp4
+- There is bezel for iPhone 11 Pro Max and iPhone 15 Pro Max.
+Make sure pixel ratio is correct b4 use.

 ### Todo:
 - Quickly try the list blog grid with images.